gras64/learning-skill/README.md

 ## About
-This Skill helps to give Mycroft a personality by learning any new information that you provide.
+This Skill helps to give Mycroft a personality by learning any new information that you provide. if mycroft not understood mycroft you. you can immediately train the previous request by saying "I want to explain it" or "houmor is probably not your strength". then you do not have to do everything from the beginning.

 ## Examples
 * "Do you want to learn something"